jimp-dev/pngjs3/README.md

 - `bgColor` - an object containing red, green, and blue values between 0 and 255 that is used when packing a PNG if alpha is not to be included (default: 255,255,255)
 - `skipRescale` - set to true if you want to skip the rescaling to 8-bit bitmap.
 This is good if you wish to retain a 16-bit bitmap datastructure.
+- `initGrayscaleData` - if you want to initialize the grayscale conversion of the RGBA data for the `grayscaleData` call &dagger;.
+- `initPropData` - boolean or an object with the arguments to `initPropData` for initializing the `propData` &dagger;.

+&dagger; These functions are useful if you wish to do repeated manipulations to the image and as image manipulation is time consuming it is beneficial to initiate the data from start.

 ### Event "metadata"
 `function(metadata) { }`